Deadsg/DEADLOCK-NETWORK/DEADSGOLD/README.md

 ### `miner/`

+*   `main.py`: The main script for the graphical user interface.
 *   `__init__.py`: Marks the directory as a Python package.
 *   `miner.py`: Implements the logic for the blockchain miner.